pepega007xd/slplugin/bp/main.typ

 - assignment of a reference to a variable into a variable, eg. `var = &var2;`
 - function call with an optional assignment into a variable, with all arguments being variables. eg. `fun(var, var2);` or `var = fun(var2);`

 To split any supported instruction into a series of simple instructions, this pass must introduce new variables to hold temporary values.
-Because the analysis handles program and logic variables differently (see @program_and_logic_vars), it is more convenient to give these variables as short of a lifetime as possible.
+Because the analysis handles program and logic variables differently (see @formulae), it is more convenient to give these variables as short of a lifetime as possible.
 Each split statement is therefore replaced with a block that holds the necessary temporary variables.

 The preprocessing pass itself is implemented in #plugin_link("src/preprocessing/stmt_split.ml"), but the logic behind recursively splitting a single expression into a series of simple assignments, yielding a single variable, is implemented in #plugin_link("src/preprocessing/block_builder.ml").
 This logic is also used by the preprocessing pass for conditions, see @conditions.